-No transition risks were identified as high, although enhanced emissions-reporting obligations, increased pricing of GHG emissions, substitution of existing products and services with lower emissions, unsuccessful investment in new technologies, cost to transition to lower emissions technology, transition to lower emissions technologies changes transport/logistics options/cost, increased cost of raw materials were noted as a moderate risk beyond 2035 which could have implications for increased operating costs due to higher compliance requirements.
+In transition risk under RCP2.6 scenario, increased cost of raw materials is identified as high from the year 2026 onwards due to increase in input prices such as water and LNG.
+Whereas increased pricing of GHG emissions, enhanced emissions-reporting obligations, mandates on and regulation of existing products and services, substitution of existing products and services with lower emissions, unsuccessful investment in new technologies, cost to transition to lower emissions technology, transition to lower emissions technologies changes transport/logistics options/cost, changing customer behaviour, increased cost of raw materials and stigmatization of sector are identified as moderate risk beyond 2035 which could have implications for increased operating costs due to higher compliance requirements.

-No transition opportunities were identified as high, although the following opportunities are noted as moderate:
+No transition opportunities under RCP2.6 scenario were identified as high, although the following opportunities are noted as moderate: